 Even a member of our Monarchy, Prince Charles imposed the order, due to the cruel way birds are force-fed to make them meatier therefore, the duck or goose liver paté been banned from royal residences since 2008.
 (Daily Mail, 26 Feb 2008).

-Sections 444 to 447 of Canada's Criminal Code constitute Canada's primary federal animal protection legislation.
+As mentioned, Sections 444 to 447 of Canada's Criminal Code constitute Canada's primary federal animal protection legislation.
 However, animal agriculture is generally exempt from anti-cruelty and duty of care provisions of provincial animal welfare legislation.
 There is no federal legislation specifically regulating animal testing.

 Therefore, with the rapid increase of practising this cruel ritual slaughter methods it only means that we urgently need better and clearer established federal legislation and regulation put into practice throughout all the Canadian provinces and territories.
 Why?
 The Canadian halal market is worth $1 billion annually, and climbing - Edmonton Journal - January 29th, 2018 ( see link that follows).